celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 The `us.gcr.io/celo-testnet/celo-node:baklava` image is built from commit [`c38f2fd30d2d7c4716a5181c9645121709b9004e`](https://github.com/celo-org/celo-blockchain/commit/c38f2fd30d2d7c4716a5181c9645121709b9004e) and contains the [genesis block](https://storage.cloud.google.com/genesis_blocks/baklava) and [bootnode information](https://storage.cloud.google.com/env_bootnodes/baklava) in addition to the Celo Geth binary.

 {% hint style="warning" %}
 Upgrading a node with version prior to `0.10.0`, released on April 4th, requires reset of the chain data.
-One way to accomplish this is by running `docker run -it -v $PWD:/root/.celo $CELO_IMAGE --nousb removedb`
+One way to accomplish this is by removing the `celo` directory within the data directory. **Make sure not to remove your keystore**
 {% endhint %}

 ### Networking requirements